kevin-ch-day/DroidHarvester/README.md

 Artifacts and logs are written under `results/<serial>/` and `logs/` by default.

+After `[4] Quick APK Harvest`, friendly copies are normalized under `results/<serial>/quick_pull_results/`.
+Each app gets a human-friendly directory and versioned filename, and a run-level `manifest.csv` lists every base and split APK.
+Package→name mappings live in `config/packages.sh` and can be customized.

 Standalone diagnostic scripts live at `scripts/adb_apk_diag.sh` and `scripts/adb_health.sh`, both of which reuse the core helpers.